 Sauteed cabbage is a super simple and tasty dish that's perfect for any day of the week.
 You just chop up some cabbage, throw it in a pan with a bit of oil, and cook it until it's all soft and yummy.
-This dish mixes in some onion, garlic, and carrot too, which makes it even more delicious.
+This dish mixes in some onion, and garlic, which makes it even more delicious.

 It's a great way to eat more veggies because it turns the cabbage sweet and tender, and it goes well with lots of different meals.
 Plus, it's really easy to make, doesn't cost much, and you can have it ready in no time.